 Joyce liked the flavor as well and commented on the smooth taste.
 She served it to a couple of friends who also liked it.

-Coffee-Reserves has a real winner in their green coffee beans.
-They are easy for even a beginner to roast, grind, and across the board, the final cup of coffee got a thumbs up from everyone who participated in my experiment.
+Green coffee beans are easy for even a beginner to roast, grind, and across the board, the final cup of coffee got a thumbs up from everyone who participated in my experiment.

 Tips for beginners